 b) Iron the fusible interfacing to the wrong side of your coaster top, following the instructions provided by the manufacturer.

-c) Center the fusible fleece on the interfacing leaving a 1/4" around the edges and iron according to the instructions provided by the manufacturer.
+c) Next, center the fusible fleece on the interfacing, leaving a 1/4 inch around the edges, and iron according to the instructions provided by the manufacturer.

 Step 4: Finishing Your Coaster